Hazehorizon/restaurantPicker/README.md

 ## Technical overview
   1. The cornerstone for this app is SpringBoot and related Spring technoloies like spring-mvc, spring-security, spring-data, etc.
   2. hsqldb is used as a persistent storage.
 The db is created on startup if it wasn't created before in ./db/restaurantPickerDB folder.
 If something went wrong with the db you can just delete ./db folder and it will be restored after next startup
-     If the db is existed all the predefined records will be checked and changed if it is nessesary during startup
+     If the db is existed all the predefined records will be checked and changed if it is necessary during a startup
   3. Building tool is gradle because it requires minimal prerequisites to start
+  4. Logs are located in ./logs folder.
+You can examine it in case of any errors